jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darwin said the opposite.
 He taught us our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
 The result was Soviet genetic research didn't exist.
 Soviet agriculture didn't get better seeds.
 And thousands of Soviet biologists were sent to labor camps for asking questions.

-Likewise, Progressive and Conservative won't go easy.
-Their ideologues don't know—or care—about upgrading to the Interner Age.
+Likewise, Progressive and Conservative extremists won't go easy.
+These ideologues don't know—or care—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

-These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for a past Medieval Age ruling philosophy.
-Now we have extremist Progressives and Conservatives blaming each other for our society's problems.
+These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for a bypassed Medieval Age ruling philosophy.
+Now we have enraged Progressives and Conservatives blaming each other for our society's problems.
 They rally around trigger words, tea-party marches, woke culture, pronouns, toxic campuses and boardrooms, and "convince me I'm wrong" trolling.
 These misguided people will keep raising tensions until we click a new philosophy.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>